Вы читаете английскую версию этой статьи, так как пока нет перевода на данный язык. Помогите нам перевести эту статью!

 As mentioned in the last chapter, you can take a lot of the pain out of browser testing by using some kind of automation system.
 You can set up your own testing automation system (Selenium being the popular app of choice), which does take some setup, but can be very rewarding when you get it worked out.

-There are also commercial tools available such as Sauce Labs and Browser Stack that do this kind of thing for you, without you having to worry about the setup, if you wish to invest some money in your testing.
+There are also commercial tools available such as Sauce Labs, Browser Stack and LambdaTest that do this kind of thing for you, without you having to worry about the setup, if you wish to invest some money in your testing.

 We will look at how to use such tools later on in the module.